appdev-lessons/photogram-industrial-part-3/content.md

 From now on, Bootstrap is the minimum styling we want to add to anything we build.
 Then we could hand craft styles on top of that with actual CSS.
 Nowadays, handcrafting styles actually means that we would use something like [Tailwind CSS](https://tailwindcss.com/), which is a lower-level framework than Bootstrap.
 Tailwind gives you utility classes, from which you craft your own components.
 </aside>

 Please note that we're using Bootstrap v4 in the video.
-The official Bootstrap docs now show v5 by default, so when referring to the docs, you can switch to [v4.6 using the dropdown in the top-right](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
-However, this isn't strictly necessary and you should be able to use the most up-to-date bootstrap version in your project without getting confused.
+The official Bootstrap docs now show v5 by default.
+Links and code contained in this document are based on the version 5 Bootstrap.

 ## Application layout